The Best Flea Collars for Dogs in 2022

 - Effectiveness Against Pests

 Bear in mind that there are hundreds of flea and tick species worldwide.
 You should do a bit of research to work out which ones are common to your area and more likely to impact your dog.
 Alternatively, you could get in touch with your vet to find out more.
 Look for the collars which promise to deal with a wide variety of parasites.
 The other thing that you need to know is that some flea collars will only tackle adult fleas, while others sterilize eggs and young fleas, which breaks up their lifecycle.
 A few collars will also protect against other pests including ticks and mosquitos.
-Ultimately, it is worth knowing more about exactly what level of protection the collar is going to provide before making your mind up.
+It is worth knowing more about exactly what level of protection the collar is going to provide before making your mind up.

 - Age of Your Dog

 How old your dog is can have an impact on whether or not you should put a flea collar on them.
 Pups younger than 12 weeks old do not have fully developed immune systems and livers, and the toxins may be more harmful to them than adult dogs.
 Similarly, if you have an older dog, their immune system may also not be as well-equipped to handle chemical flea collars.
-You may also want to avoid using this kind of treatment on pregnant or nursing dogs.
+You may also want to avoid using harsh treatments on pregnant or nursing dogs.
 If you are feeling unsure, you should consult with your vet for guidance and reassurance on the issue.

 Why Use Dog Flea Collars and How Effective Are They?

 Modern dog flea collars contain flea and tick repellent chemicals which are released onto your pooch slowly over time.
-These chemicals spread throughout your dog’s hair, coat, and skin, killing the parasites which are currently on your dog and offering continuous protection.
-Newer dog collars have proven to be more effective than older ones which emitted toxins as a gas and could only kill fleas close to the collar.
+These chemicals spread throughout your dog’s hair, coat, and skin, killing the parasites which are currently on your pet and offering continuous protection.
+Newer dog collars have proven to be more effective than older ones which emitted toxins as gas and could only kill fleas close to the collar.
 If you have only experienced using the old ones and have found them to be not particularly effective, there is every chance that the newer ones could surprise you.

 Dog flea collars have become a popular tool in the fight against fleas.
 There are several reasons why this is the case.
 Here are just a few factors which have made them so well-liked.